 - The Twitter handles of all relevant authors (as well as the handles of relevant people to contact)

 Acceptance is at the discretion of the Editorial team.
 The Social Media Editor will review the submission for tone, style and accessibility, before passing the submission to the wider editorial team, who will assess the content.
 You may receive suggestions for improving the blog at both stages.
-We aim to complete this process within two weeks.
+We aim to complete this process within one month.